Daniel Herschlag

 Daniel Herschlag (born October 16, 1958) is an American biochemist and Professor of Biochemistry at the Stanford University School of Medicine.
 His research uses an interdisciplinary approach to advance our understanding of the fundamental behavior of RNA and proteins.
 He is well known for his application of rigorous kinetic and mechanistic approaches to RNA and protein systems.

 Education

-Herschlag received a B.S. in Biochemistry from Binghamton University in 1982.
-He began his graduate studies at University of Minnesota then moved on to complete his PhD in Biochemistry at Brandeis University under W.P.
+Herschlag received a B.S. degree in biochemistry from Binghamton University in 1982.
+He began his graduate studies at University of Minnesota then moved on to complete his Ph.D. degree in Biochemistry at Brandeis University under W.P.
 Jencks in 1988.

 Career

 Herschlag was a Helen Hay Whitney Postdoctoral Fellow at the University of Colorado at Boulder from 1989 to 1992.
 He conducted post-doctoral research on the mechanism of the newly discovered RNA self-splicing reaction in the lab of Tom Cech.

-In 1992, Herschlag joined the faculty of the Biochemistry department in the Stanford University School of Medicine, earning tenure in 1997.
+In 1992, Herschlag joined the faculty of the Department of Biochemistry in the Stanford University School of Medicine, earning tenure in 1997.
 He was promoted to full professor in 2002.

 In 2011, he was appointed the Senior Associate Dean of Graduate Education and Postdoctoral Affairs for the Stanford University School of Medicine.